TraDAO (TOD) Achieves Self Reported Market Capitalization of $304.60 Million

-TraDAO (TOD) traded flat against the U.S. dollar during the 24-hour period ending at 20:00 PM Eastern on April 10th.
-One TraDAO token can now be purchased for about $0.27 or 0.00001577 BTC on major cryptocurrency exchanges.
-Over the last seven days, TraDAO has traded up 0.1% against the U.S. dollar.
-TraDAO has a total market cap of $304.60 million and approximately $20.01 worth of TraDAO was traded on exchanges in the last 24 hours.
+TraDAO (TOD) traded flat against the dollar during the twenty-four hour period ending at 9:00 AM ET on April 14th.
+One TraDAO token can now be purchased for about $0.27 or 0.00001577 BTC on popular exchanges.
+Over the last seven days, TraDAO has traded 0.1% higher against the dollar.
+TraDAO has a market cap of $304.60 million and $20.01 worth of TraDAO was traded on exchanges in the last day.

 - Zoo Token (ZOOT) traded down 2.2% against the dollar and now trades at $0.0652 or 0.00000239 BTC.